 Used for: lowering bad cholesterol

 Another med that helps with high cholesterol levels, Zocor helps prevent heart disease for many, but the side effects can be serious and rather strange.
-Drugs.com says it’s common to get eczema, that itchy, inflammatory skin condition.
+Drugs.com says it’s common to get eczema — that itchy, inflammatory skin condition.
 More severely, you can develop bloody urine, vision issues, breathing difficulties, or you might even have a hard time with all bodily movements.
-They’re uncommon, but just a few from the long list of Zocor’s possible side effects.
+They’re uncommon, but these are just a few from the long list of Zocor’s possible side effects.

 Next: This antipsychotic can cause men to have sexual problems.

 Schizophrenia is a serious mental disorder requiring treatment, and Risperdal can help with the symptoms.
 Also a treatment for bipolar disorder, the antipsychotic may be more commonly prescribed than you think.
 In any case, the National Alliance on Mental Illness states it’s common to experience sexual dysfunction and erectile issues when taking this drug.
 And if you take Risperdal long-term, you may be at an increased risk of fracturing a bone.

 Before using this med, you should check with your doctor about your risk of developing heart disease.
 Second-generation antipsychotics like this one increase your risk of having high blood pressure or high cholesterol.

 Next: This cholesterol medication can cause major issues with your memory.

 Like the other high cholesterol medications, Crestor comes with a wealth of side effects you don’t want.
 When you take this med, it’s possible to develop unexplained muscle pain, breakdown, and weakness, especially if you’re over the age of 65.
 Also, it could harm your liver, so it’s important to get your liver checked before you take it.